 In this unit students examine the cell as the structural and functional unit of life, from the single celled to the multicellular organism, including the requirements for sustaining cellular processes.
 Students focus on cell growth, replacement and death and the role of stem cells in differentiation, specialisation and renewal of cells.
-They explore how systems function through cell specialisation in vascular plants and in the digestive. endocrine and excretory systems of animals.
-Regulation of water balance in plants, and temperature, blood glucose and water balance in animals is a key focus as thev consider the role mechanisms homeostatic play in animal's internal maintaining an environment and consider malfunctions in homeostatic mechanisms.
+They explore how systems function through cell specialisation in vascular plants and in the digestive, endocrine and excretory systems of animals.
+Regulation of water balance in plants, and temperature, blood glucose and water balance in animals is a key focus as they consider the role homeostatic mechanisms play in maintaining internal animal's environment consider malfunctions in homeostatic mechanisms.